makrai/notes/zarriess21-decoding-survey.md

   * Shen+ [172] implement a model for pragmatically informative text generation, comparing so-called reconstructor-based and distractor-based reasoning
-    * reconstructor-based set-up, the listener predicts a distribution over all possible input contexts (e.g., meaning representations) for a generation output
+    * reconstructor-based set-up, the listener predicts a distribution over all possible input contexts (eg, meaning representations) for a generation output
     * distractor-based reasoning scores distinguishes an input from a set of alternate, distractor inputs.
 Shen+ [172]’s outperforms competitive